The UK’s National Insurance Bands and Rates have never been so straightforward, said no-one never!

-Your National Insurance contributions are calculated weekly, but many people like to see their annual contribution Below you’ll find a breakdown of what you need to know and some all important National Insurance facts for 2017/2018.
+Your National Insurance contributions are calculated weekly, but many people like to see their annual contribution.
+Below you’ll find the National Insurance Bands you need to be aware of and some all important National Insurance facts for 2017/2018.

 Lower earnings limit (LEL) – Earnings below this amount will incur no NICs – £113 per week / £5,876 per year